 Outrage follows overt disrespect for the American flag.
 Burnings in public squares of our enemies intends to provoke just that, an irrational reaction to a symbol.

 But that’s not so common anymore.
 We shrug off the disrespect.

 Is it because we already do so much of it ourselves, degrading the flag publicly in countless ways?

 Has the ubiquity of casual, unthinking flag displays undermined everything it stands for?
-Or have the values that once stood behind it been diminished by modern history putting a lie to them?
+Or have the values that once stood behind it been diminished by current history putting a lie to them?